openedx/open-edx-proposals/oeps/best-practices/oep-0051-bp-conventional-commits.rst

 Commits may optionally include the ``the Co-authored-by:`` footer to indicate when the commit is the result of a collaboration.

-Private references to content related to the commit may be included using the ``:private-ref:`` footer token.
+Private references to content related to the commit may be included using the ``private-ref:`` footer token.
 Private references may only be included in the footer using this token.